devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 The mean, median, and mode are essential statistics for understanding data distributions.
 This script illustrates how to compute these measures using Python's NumPy and SciPy libraries effectively.
 These statistics can help identify trends and inform decision-making processes based on data analysis.

-## 20) What is statistical data analysis in python?
-Explain the role of key Python libraries (NumPy, Pandas, SciPy, Matplotlib, Statsmodels) in scientific computation and data analysis.
+## <mark> 20) What is statistical data analysis in python?
+Explain the role of key Python libraries (NumPy, Pandas, SciPy, Matplotlib, Statsmodels) in scientific computation and data analysis. </mark>

 Statistical data analysis in Python involves using various libraries to perform data manipulation, statistical modeling, and visualization to extract insights from data.
 Python's ecosystem provides powerful tools that facilitate scientific computation and data analysis, making it a popular choice among data scientists and analysts.